sudeepr9110-beep/sudeepr-lic1/README.md

 Supply Voltage (Vdd) = 2V.

 # DC Analysis
 DC analysis of the PMOS Common Source amplifier is employed to find its operating point, also known as the Q-point.
 In this analysis, only DC voltages and currents are taken into account, and the AC signal is assumed to be zero.
 The source is tied to ( VDD ), and a proper gate bias voltage is applied such that ( VSG > |VTP| ), thus turning the transistor ON and keeping it in the saturation region.
-The drain current ( ID ) is determined using the saturation current equation, and the output DC voltage is determined as ( VD = VDD - ID RD ).
+The drain current ( ID ) is determined using the saturation current equation, and the output DC voltage is determined as ( VD = VDD - IDRD ).
 The bias is adjusted to ensure that the transistor is in saturation, the output voltage is near the middle of the supply voltage for maximum signal swing, and the power dissipation ( P = VDD/ ID ) is within the defined limit.
 # DC Sweep
 DC Sweep analysis is used to see how the Common Source amplifier works when a DC voltage changes over a range.
 Usually, the gate voltage (VGS) is varied while keeping other values constant.
 This allows us to observe how the drain current (ID) and output voltage (VD) respond.
 When VGS is below the threshold voltage, the MOSFET stays OFF, and the drain current is almost zero.
 As VGS rises above the threshold, the MOSFET turns ON, and the drain current increases.
 This reveals different regions of operation, including cutoff, triode, and saturation.
 This analysis helps identify the right operating point (Q-point) and understand the static characteristics of the amplifier.
 # AC Analysis